Skip Ribbon Commands

 Playdates are a fun way for children to develop friendships and learn important social skills.
 Visiting another family's home will also expose your child to a new environment.

 Before the playdate, it's a good idea to talk with the other parent about household habits, rules and expectations.
-It's also a great opportunity to share any important details about your child―like a food or pet allergy or other health issues.
+It's also a great opportunity to share any important details about your child―like a food allergy, pet allergy or other health issues.

 Here are a few important questions to ask: